 Hopefully this guide has offered you a good introduction in how you can use a problem solving model and has armed you with enough knowledge to give it a try.

-Before I finish, I’d like to add one final (perhaps obvious) point.
+Finally, I’d like to add one last (perhaps obvious) point.
 Make sure that whatever model you choose to use that you document the “What” and “how” parts of the process.
 While problem solving may seem obvious to those close to it, the whole purpose of using a model is that enables you to use a broad spectrum of people in the process and by clearly documenting how you’ll use the model and who will do which aspects then your team will clearly understand the task ahead of them.

 As ever we’d love to hear from you on your own experiences.
 What problem solving model has your business followed?
 What’s worked, what hasn’t?
 How have you measured your success during your project (KPI’s, Data analysis?, communication feedback?).